tiernano/www.geekphotographer.com/_posts/2015-04-21-lightroom-6-aka-lightroom-cc-released.md

 ---
 [<img class="alignnone size-full wp-image-451" src="http://www.geekphotographer.com/wp-content/uploads/2015/04/lightroomcc.jpg" alt="lightroomcc" width="640" height="460" />][1]

 Adobe have just released Lightroom 6, AKA Lightroom CC.
 If like me, you are on the [Photoshop and Lightroom $9.99 offer][2], this will be a free upgrade.
-Or, if your like a lot of people who are angry at Adobe, you can buy it outright&#8230; but either way, whats it get you?
+Or, if your like a lot of people who are angry at Adobe, you can buy it outright. but either way, whats it get you?

-Performance Upgrades: Lightroom CC now uses your GPU for processing some things&#8230; How much faster? up to 10x in some cases.
+Performance Upgrades: Lightroom CC now uses your GPU for processing some things.
+How much faster? up to 10x in some cases.

 HDR and Panorama merge: you can now merge images together into either Panoramas or HDR. the Panoramas end up as RAW images and you can do the same with the HDR too.

-Built in face recognition: Something i kind of miss from the Aperture days&#8230; Handy, i think&#8230;
+Built in face recognition: Something i kind of miss from the Aperture days.
+Handy, i think.

 I have to download this and try it out.
 Go forth, read and possibly download!

 There is some more info at the following pages:

-[Adobe&#8217;s own site][3]
+[Adobe's own site][3]

 [PetaPixel][4]